Review: The Way Things Work (Rock Surfers Theatre Company)

 Is your new show going to be any good?

-Jacob Warner is appearing in Daylight Saving, from Darlinghurst Theatre Company’s 2014 season.
+Hugh O’Connor is production designer for Daylight Saving, from Darlinghurst Theatre Company’s 2014 season.

 Show dates: 31 Oct – 30 Nov, 2014